eScan is a popular brand of security products developed by Mumbai-based MicroWorld Technologies.

 There are trial builds available for all the main eScan products, and although the download page asks for your email address, you don't have to provide it.
 Close the pop-up window and you can choose to download the package as normal.

 EScan Anti-Virus has a bulky console which is mostly white space, but with five tiles for key areas of the program: File Anti-Virus, Mail Anti-Virus, Anti-Spam, Firewall and Cloud Protection.
-You might think that clicking these would lead to useful actions or system stats, but no-- they largely take you to advanced settings which most users will barely ever use.
-It would have made more sense to bundle these into a single Settings dialog, where they're only visible when you need them.
+You might think that clicking these would lead to important actions, but no - they largely take you to very basic status information and links to Settings and other dialogs.
+It would have made more sense to bundle most of these into a single Settings dialog, where they're only visible when you need them.

 Meanwhile the much more important Scan function is relegated to a small icon at the bottom of the screen.
 Still, click it and you get a good set of scan types: quick, system, USB drives, CD-ROM and a custom scan.

 Tapping any of these displays assorted settings which you can use to change how the scan works.
-We're normally big fans of configurability and options, but in this case it's not clear what of them do.
+We're normally big fans of configurability and options, but in this case it's not clear what some of them do.
 Would you check the box marked ‘Use separate exclude list for ODS’?
 What happens if you apply an ‘automatic’ action in case of infection, rather than ‘delete’?
 What's the difference between scanning program files only, and using ‘automatic type detection’?
+A Help file gives some basic assistance, but non-experts might wish the program was a little easier to use.

 There's no anti-phishing protection or general blocking of malicious URLs.
 The program will scan downloads to detect threats, but that's as far as the web protection goes.